 - PGDipSW, MSW

-- Admission subject to approval from Head of the Department of Sociology, Gender and Social Work.
+- Admission subject to approval from Head of the Social and Community Work Programme.

 - More information link